 Reasons to Skip Glen Ivy

 The lovely landscaping attracts bees, which can be a hazard in some locations.
-For some, it's an annoyance, but skip it if you're allergic - or be prepared.
+I don't mean those annoying wasps you find in some places, but real, stinging bees.
+For some people, they're an annoyance, but if you're allergic to their stings like I am, bring your Epi-Pen or just skip it.

 Glen Ivy is an hour or more drive from Los Angeles.
 That's not an issue if you live there, but if you're in LA for a vacation, you need to know that going to Club Mud will take up one entire day of your trip.